SuperFLEB/blender_addon_template/README.md

 ## build_release.py

 `build_release.py` is a script that will package up your `src` directory, plus some other files, and make a ZIP archive, ready to install.
-It's easily customizable and comes out-of-the-box ready to handle most projects.
+It's easily customizable and comes out-of-the-box ready to handle most projects built off this template.

 ### Necessary Customizations